OGGM/oggm/docs/reference-mass-balance-data.rst

     mbdf['dmdtda'].loc[mbdf.period=='2010-01-01_2020-01-01'].plot.hist(bins=100, alpha=0.5, label='2010-2020');
     @savefig plot_hugonnet_mbdata.png width=100%
     plt.xlabel(''); plt.xlim(-3, 3); plt.legend();

+Since OGGMv1.6, the per-glacier 20-year average mass-balance is used during the MB calibration of all preprocessed glacier directories.

 Just for fun, here is a comparison of both products at Hintereisferner: